 #ROSEARMY ‘d better prepare its pitch: sooner or later the public will be told all this was but mass hysteria.

-There are two ways to get rid of independent minds: you can starve them to death or you can work them to death.
+There are two ways to get rid of independent minds: starve them to death or work them to death.

 Why didn’t I, Rose McGowan, Rosanna Arquette, Annabella Sciorra spoke up earlier?
 We were followed by ex-Mossad agents.
 Isn’t that terrifying?
 Very.
 (Asia Argento commenting The New Yorker’s paper: Harvey Weinstein hired private investigators, including ex-Mossad agents, to track actresses and journalists)